lm-sys/lm-sys.github.io/blog/2024-01-30-compressed-fsm.md

 Aside from converting the entire JSON schema into a regular expression, another popular approach is to employ interleaved-based decoding.
 In this method, a given JSON schema can be broken down into several parts, each containing either a chunked prefill part or a constraint decoding part.
 These different parts are executed interleavedly by the inference system.

-The [guidance](https://github.com/guidance-ai/guidance?tab=readme-ov-file#guidance-acceleration) provides a set of syntax rules for interleaved-based decoding.
+The [guidance](https://github.com/guidance-ai/guidance?tab=readme-ov-file#guidance-acceleration) provides a set of syntax rules for interleaved-based decoding, using llama.cpp as a backend to accelerate.

+(figure: schema -> interleaved syntax -> execution)

 #### Limitations: